proXipra/Space-Explorer/README.md

 If we touch the planets, the ship explodes with particle animation.

 <img src="https://github.com/user-attachments/assets/a181a132-c4d4-45ca-ac40-e49a046cae5d" width="750" height="500">

+* *Map is horizontally infinite.
+Planets and power boosts spawn randomly specific distance from previous ones.*

 ## Power & Boost System
 The power decreases linearly during riding.
 We can recover it taking power boosts.